harshdhamecha/Fashion-MNIST-Classification/README.md

 Dataset is already available inside the keras library.
 You can load the data using `keras.datasets.fashion_mnist.load_data()`.
 Read more about the Datasets [here](https://www.kaggle.com/zalando-research/fashionmnist)

 ### Data Preprocessing
-As Keras provides us the almost processed Fashion MNIST data, we have just scaled down the images and bring down the pixel range in between 0 to 1 by dividing the each image array by 255. and add 1 more axis (channel axis i.e. 1).
+As Keras provides us the almost processed Fashion MNIST data, I have just scaled down the images and bring down the pixel range in between 0 to 1 by dividing the each image array by 255. and add 1 more axis (channel axis i.e. 1).

 ## Model Architecture
 I have used several Conv2D, Max Pooling, Batch Normalization, Dropout and Dense layers.
 Refer the following model architecture: